GoVanguard/main-security-testing-tools/README.md

 * [dnstracer](http://www.mavetju.org/unix/dnstracer.php) - Determines where a given DNS server gets its information from, and follows the chain of DNS servers.
 * [passivedns-client](https://github.com/chrislee35/passivedns-client) - Library and query tool for querying several passive DNS providers.
 * [passivedns](https://github.com/gamelinux/passivedns) - Network sniffer that logs all DNS server replies for use in a passive DNS setup.
+* [Freshonions Torscraper](https://github.com/GoSecure/freshonions-torscraper) - Dockerized software suite with a web front end for scraping and storing information from a list of onion sites.
 * [creepy](https://github.com/ilektrojohn/creepy) - Geolocation OSINT tool.
 * [Google Hacking Database](https://www.exploit-db.com/google-hacking-database/) - Database of Google dorks; can be used for recon.
 * [GooDork](https://github.com/k3170makan/GooDork) - Command line Google dorking tool.